stay salty

 Fontaine

-Coming from an authentic surf family, Ian Fontaine has however managed to develop his own surfing.
-His family passed him on the love of the ocean, his brothers the love of competition, and today the younger brother still enjoys both.
-His brothers were his first coaches, without them he would have ended up playing soccer.
+Coming from an authentic surf family, Ian Fontaine has however managed to develop his own surfing style.
+His family instilled in him a love for the ocean and a passion for competition from a young age; both have never wavered.
+His brothers were his first coaches and without them, he would have likely ended up playing football.

-Attached to Brittany and Finistere as much as he is to winter, Ian loves lonely sessions on his local secret spots.
+As attached to Brittany and Finistere as he is to winter, he loves lonely sessions on his local secret spots.
+Ian Fontaine is undoubtedly one of the most emblematic surfers of Brittany.

 STAY EMBLEMATIC.